PRITH-S07/Racistometer/README.md

 <p>
 Link to the Google Colab code: https://colab.research.google.com/drive/1T-9GJBWCgE5QxDgEgSJ6p9YQYcYosTx7?usp=sharing <br>
 Here, I've created models which predict whether a given sentence contains some hate or offensive overtone.
-The logistic regression classifier has done well in both the cases and<br>
+The logistic regression classifier has done well in both the cases.<br>
 </p>
 We get an accuracy of around 94% in both the cases of hate and offensive content detection.<br>
 This model has been deployed using Flask.
 Other frameworks used include